GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 Run 'docker-compose up' or 'rails s', create a article and see if everything works as expected.

-Now we are prepared to put a stoplight inside our project.
+Now we are ready to put a stoplight inside our project.
 First thing to do is add the fail possibility.
 We will use the following code to determine if it will fail or no.

 {% highlight ruby %}
 def fail?